PrehistoricKingdom/feedback/README.md

 //If it's an improvement please share your suggestion here

 ## Any screenshots or video that you can share?
-//You can use public hosted image such as https://imgbb.com/ or https://imgur.com/ to share screenshots or even screenshots in your steam account
+//You can drag and drop image directly here in the editor

 ## Steps to reproduce the issue
 //Any steps you can describe to reproduce this issue